Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 ### end

-Ends an ongoing call.
+End an ongoing call.

-The SDK will stop any/all local media associated with the call.
-Events will be emitted to indicate which media tracks were stopped.
-See the `call:trackEnded` event for more information.

-The SDK will emit a `call:stateChange` event locally when the operation completes.
-The remote participant will be notified, through their own `call:stateChange` event, that the call was ended.
+Will stop all media used for the call and trigger a `call:stateChange` event.

 **Parameters**